jeffmaher/github-repo-starter-template/README.md

 The workflow assumes that you'll want a checked out copy of your repository, and the first job does that.
 The example jobs after it all run in parallel after the `checkout` job completes.

+### Use PostgreSQL and Redis

+Lots of web applications use PostgreSQL and Redis for their database and session stores, respetively.
+If this is your case, see [`docker-compose.yml`](docker-compose.yml) to uncomment lines that include this in your Docker Compose setup.